tutors-sdk/tutors-video-test/topic-03-vimp/topic.md

-# HEANet Hosted Video
+# VIMP Hosted Video

-Example of video hosted on Heanet Media
+Example of video hosted on VIMP Service